Willis's antbird

-Willis's antbird (Cercomacroides laeta), also known as the laeta antbird, is a species of bird in the family Thamnophilidae.
-It is endemic to Brazil.
-It was formerly considered a subspecies of dusky antbird.
+Willis's antbird (Cercomacroides laeta), also known as the laeta antbird, is a species of bird in subfamily Thamnophilinae of family Thamnophilidae, the "typical antbirds".
+It is found in Brazil and Guyana.

-Its natural habitats are subtropical or tropical moist lowland forests and heavily degraded former forest.
+Taxonomy and systematics

 Willis's antbird was described by the American ornithologist W. E. Clyde Todd in 1920 as a subspecies of the dusky antbird and given the trinomial name Cercomacra tyrannina laeta.
 A 1997 study found that Willis's antbird differed from the dusky antbird in both plumage and voice and as a result, Willis's antbird was promoted to species status.
-The common name commemorates the American ornithologist Edwin O'Neill Willis.
+The 1997 paper suggested its English name to commemorate the American ornithologist Edwin O'Neill Willis.

 A molecular phylogenetic study published in 2014 found that Cercomacra was polyphyletic.
-The genus was split to create two monophyletic genera and six species including Willis's antbird were moved to the newly erected genus Cercomacroides.
+The genus was split to create two monophyletic genera, and six species including Willis's antbird were moved to the newly erected genus Cercomacroides.

+Willis's antbird has three subspecies, the nominate C. l. laeta (Todd, 1920), C. l. waimiri (Bierregaard, Cohn-Haft & Stotz, 1997), and C. l. sabinoi (Pinto, 1939).

+Description

+Willis's antbird is 13.5 to 14.5 cm long and weighs 15 to 17 g.
+Males of the nominate subspecies are almost entirely gray, with somewhat lighter underparts than upperparts.
+They have a white patch between their scapulars and narrow white tips on their wing coverts and outer tail feathers.
+Females have olive-gray upperparts and ear coverts, browner wings and tail, and cinnamon edges on their wing coverts.
+They have a very small white interscapular patch.
+Their throat and underparts are tawny-buff with an olive tinge to their flanks.
+Males of subspecies C. l. waimiri are a darker gray than the nominate and do not have white tips on the tail feathers.
+Females have orange-cinnamon ear coverts and dark gray wing coverts with wide cinnamon-brown edges.
+Males of subspecies C. l. sabinoi are like nominate males; females have pale cinnamon underparts.